tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 It is essential to note that in the PQ-KEM, one needs to apply Fujisaki-Okamoto {{FO}} transform or its variant {{HHK}} on the PQC KEM part to ensure that the overall scheme is IND-CCA2 secure, as mentioned in {{?I-D.ietf-tls-hybrid-design}}.
 The FO transform is performed using the KDF such that the PQC KEM shared secret achieved is IND-CCA2 secure.
 As a consequence, one can re-use PQC KEM public keys but there is an upper bound that must be adhered to.

 Note that during the transition from traditional to post-quantum algorithms, there may be a desire or a requirement for protocols that incorporate both types of algorithms until the post-quantum algorithms are fully trusted.
-HPKE {{?RFC9180}} is a KEM that can be extended to support hybrid post-quantum KEMs and the specification for the use of PQ/T Hybrid Key Encapsulation Mechanism (KEM) in Hybrid Public-Key Encryption (HPKE) for integration with JOSE and COSE is described in {{?I-D.ietf-reddy-cose-jose-pqc-hybrid-hpke}}.
+HPKE {{?RFC9180}} is a KEM that can be extended to support hybrid post-quantum KEMs and the specification for the use of PQ/T Hybrid Key Encapsulation Mechanism (KEM) in Hybrid Public-Key Encryption (HPKE) for integration with JOSE and COSE is described in {{?I-D.reddy-cose-jose-pqc-hybrid-hpke}}.

 # KEM PQC Algorithms